 Best Rat Traps for Home (2026): 5 Picks Compared

-If you’ve confirmed rats in your home, choosing the right trap matters more than most homeowners realize.
-Mouse traps don’t work on rats — they’re too small, too weak, and rats simply pull the bait off without triggering them.
+If you’ve confirmed rats in your home, choosing rat traps that work matters more than most homeowners realize.
+Mouse traps don’t work on rats — they’re too small, too weak, and rats often pull the bait off without triggering them.
 The wrong trap means weeks of frustration and a growing infestation.
-This guide compares five rat-specific traps that actually work for US homeowners in 2026, from budget snap traps to premium self-resetting and electric options.
+This guide compares five of the best rat traps for common US home situations in 2026, with practical snap traps first, a humane live-catch option for limited cases, and premium electric or smart traps where they make sense.

 Best Budget Multi-Pack